farithadnan/farithadnan/README.md

 </div>

-### About Me
+### About

-I'm a passionate learner who's always willing to learn 💡. 💻 I love exploring new tech and leverage them to solve real-life problems ✨.

-- 👨‍💻 Currently working as a Software Engineer
+As a software engineer, I am constantly seeking out new and innovative ways to solve complex problems.
+I am passionate about exploring new technologies and love to stay up-to-date with the latest developments in the field.

+My skillset includes a variety of programming languages and technologies, such as Python, C#, and JavaScript.
+On my page, you'll find a collection of my past projects and work, which showcase my abilities and experience in the field.

+I am always looking for new challenges and opportunities to grow as a software engineer.
+If you have an interesting project or collaboration idea, I am open to exploring it with you.

+Thank you for visiting my page.
+If you have any questions or would like to discuss potential collaboration opportunities, please don't hesitate to reach out.
+I look forward to connecting with you. 👨‍💻

-- 🌱 I'm Learning Angular, Python, Unity & .net core at the moment
+- 🌱 Currently Learning Angular, Python, Unity & .NET
-- 🌐 Visit my [Website][website].
+- 🌐 Visit my [Blog][website].

 ---